SiaFoundation/siad/modules/renter/README.md

 called a job.
 External subsystems can use `callQueueX` to add a job to the worker.
 External subsystems can only queue work with a worker, the worker makes all of the decisions around when the work is actually performed.
-Internally, the worker needs to remember to call `managedWake` after queuing a new job, otherwise the primary work thread will potentially continue sleeping and ignoring the work that has been queued.
+Internally, the worker needs to remember to call `staticWake` after queuing a new job, otherwise the primary work thread will potentially continue sleeping and ignoring the work that has been queued.

 When a worker wakes or otherwise begins the work loop, the worker will check for each type of work in a specific order, therefore giving certain types of work